 - Development and direction of neural circuits: Computational neuroscientists are continuously concerned with how axons and dendrites are formed during development, how axons migrate to proper positions in the central and peripheral nervous systems, how molecular biology influences functional neural connections and more.

-- Behavior of neural networks: Biological neural networks are complex and sparse compared to artificial neural networks.
+- The behavior of neural networks: Biological neural networks are complex and sparse compared to artificial neural networks.
 One of the goals in computational neuroscience is to understand the computational functions in specific areas of the brain, often attempted with simple models like the Ising model.
 The behaviors of these connected networks can be further understood by simplifying the complex interactions of inhibitory and excitatory neurons using the mean-field theory.

 - Computational Cognitive Neuroscience: CCN is focused on modeling the biological activity of the brain and cognitive processes to further understand perception, behavior, and decision making.
 Computational and cognitive neuroscience often intersect with machine learning and neural network theory.